enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 Some options might include:

 * Adding the `:path` as a parameter (or adding an attribute indicating that it should be considered included) and also binding it in.
-* Including a list of headers to bind in, and then use {{RFC9421}} HTTP Message Signatures or similar to protect them.
+* Including a list of header fields to bind in, and then use {{RFC9421}} HTTP Message Signatures or similar to protect them.

 Adding more in does add more complexity and has more risks of compatibility issues.

 ## Client Request Handling {#client-req-handling}

-Clients which have negotiated this protocol MUST add a `Bound-Request` header with each request they make.
-If the Client is an Intermediary, it MUST first remove any `Bound-Request` headers that it received.
+Clients which have negotiated this protocol MUST add a `Bound-Request` header field with each request they make.
+If the Client is an Intermediary, it MUST first remove any `Bound-Request` header fields that it received.
 The `$req_serial` MUST start at 1 for the first request on a persistent connection, and MUST be incremented by 1 for each subsequent request.

 ## Server Request Handling {#server-req-handling}

-Servers which have negotiated this protocol MUST validate the presence and contents of the `Bound-Request` header prior to processing a request.
+Servers which have negotiated this protocol MUST validate the presence and contents of the `Bound-Request` header field prior to processing a request.
 Any failures MUST be detected early in request processing (such as during request parsing), and servers MUST immediately terminate the connection without returning an error response.

 Validation checks MUST include:

-* Confirmation that the `Bound-Request` header is present
+* Confirmation that the `Bound-Request` header field is present
 * Confirmation that the cryptographic binding hash matches what was expected
 * Confirmation that the `$req_serial` matches what was expected, starting at 1 for the first request on the connection and incrementing by 1 for each subsequent request
 * Confirmation that the authority and method match those in the request

-If the server is an intermediary, it MUST remove the `Bound-Request` header before constructing a request to the next-hop.
+If the server is an intermediary, it MUST remove the `Bound-Request` header field before constructing a request to the next-hop.

-When constructing a response to the HTTP request the server MUST add a `Bound-Response` header with a `$resp_serial` matching the `$req_serial` of the incoming request.
-If the Client is an Intermediary, it MUST first remove any `Bound-Response` headers that it received.
+When constructing a response to the HTTP request the server MUST add a `Bound-Response` header field with a `$resp_serial` matching the `$req_serial` of the incoming request.
+If the Client is an Intermediary, it MUST first remove any `Bound-Response` header fields that it received.

 ## Client Response Handling {#client-resp-handling}

-Clients which have negotiated this protocol MUST validate the presence and contents of the `Bound-Response` header prior to processing a response.
+Clients which have negotiated this protocol MUST validate the presence and contents of the `Bound-Response` header field prior to processing a response.
 Any failures MUST be detected early in response processing (such as during response parsing), and clients MUST immediately terminate the connection without processing any data from the response.

 Validation checks MUST include:

-* Confirmation that the `Bound-Response` header is present
+* Confirmation that the `Bound-Response` header field is present
 * Confirmation that the cryptographic binding hash matches what was expected
 * Confirmation that the `$resp_serial` matches the `$req_serial` of the request that the response is in-response to.
 * Confirmation that the authority and method match those from the corresponding the request
 * Confirmation that the `$response_code` matches that from the response (or interim response, as discussed in {{handling-1xx}})

-If the client is an intermediary, it MUST remove the `Bound-Response` header before constructing a response to the previous-hop.
+If the client is an intermediary, it MUST remove the `Bound-Response` header field before constructing a response to the previous-hop.

 ## Handling 100 Continue and 103 Early Hints {#handling-1xx}

 When using `100 Continue` and `103 Early Hints`, the `$req_serial` and `$resp_serial` MUST remain the same and match for all interim and final responses.
-Each interim response MUST contain a `Bound-Response` header with a response-code parameter matching the response code of the interim response.
+Each interim response MUST contain a `Bound-Response` header field with a response-code parameter matching the response code of the interim response.

 ## Retrying Requests {#retry-handling}

 Requests which are retried MUST be treated no differently than other forms of request with their `$req_serial` coming from the order of the request in a persistent connection.
-If a request is retried over a different connection a new `Bound-Request` header MUST be reconstructed corresponding to the new connection.
+If a request is retried over a different connection a new `Bound-Request` header field MUST be reconstructed corresponding to the new connection.

 ## Handling TLS 1.3 Early Data {#tls13-0rtt}